itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/5-project/README.md

 Answer: With conditionals!

 ###Lecture
 You are going to create a program in which the user can type in a number grade and the program will tell them their grade.

+At this point the teacher should demonstrate a working model of the [solution code](https://github.com/ScriptEdcurriculum/solutions2015/tree/master/6-javascript1_2/lessons/5-project) (private repo) to the class. **Be sure to hide the URL of the solution code when displaying to class.**

 #### 1. Clone the starter code